T

 +

-El Poblado is the most popular neighborhood for tourists in Medellín, offering a wide range of hotels, hostels, restaurants, and nightlife.
-For a more local feel with excellent dining and a slightly more relaxed atmosphere, consider Laureles.
-Both areas are considered safe and well-connected with public transport options.
+El Poblado is the most popular neighborhood for tourists in Medellín, known for its vibrant nightlife, excellent restaurants, and upscale hotels.
+For a more local feel with great dining and a relaxed atmosphere, consider Laureles.
+Both areas offer good access to attractions and amenities, ensuring a comfortable stay.

 Can you drink the tap water in Medellín?